-Organic search plays a significant role in website traffic; according to BrightEdge research, organic search has an average traffic share of 53% across industries.
+Organic search plays an important role in website traffic; according to BrightEdge research, organic search has an average traffic share of 53% across industries.

 Despite this, many marketers hesitate to incorporate SEO into their digital marketing plan because they don’t know how to measure their return on investment.